-See description for THTR 309.
-Prereq: ENG 209 or THTR 209 or written permission of the instructor; CL: THTR 309; May be taken three terms; N. Blackadder
+See description of THTR 309.
+Prereq: ENG 209 or THTR 209 or written permission of the instructor; CL: THTR 309; May be taken three terms; N. Blackadder members of the department.
+Prereq: Reserved for exceptional students, after consultation, and with written permission of the instructor; May be repeated for credit; O; W; STAFF